asv520/JAVA_GUI_CODE_EXAMPLES/README.md

 # JAVA_GUI_CODE_EXAMPLES
-Repo to learn and practice Java GUI
-Repo will be updated as and when necessary
+Repo to learn and practice Java GUI.
+Repo will be updated as and when necessary.